Couple in front of Chicheley Hall

 It’s OK to still be excited about your wedding

-Apr 14, 2020 | Uncategorized
+Apr 14, 2020 | Wedding Photography

 As I write this the world is feeling like a very strange place and even at times a little scary.
 We are as write this coming towards the end of our 3rd week in lock down and in many ways, it does feel like life is on hold.
 We don’t know how long this will last and it can feel a bit hard to plan ahead for things when we don’t know what the future holds.
 I am feeling this as well, with the client facing side of my work on hold.
 I am still working, writing blogs, working on my website, learning new skills and practicing skills.
 Sadly, of course, I cant photograph weddings or pre-wedding shoots with many having already been postponed and others waiting to see how long this lasts.
 Obviously this is both sad and frustrating whilst being absolutely the right thing to do.